mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## I got banned from the Discord server

 You can submit a single [ban appeal](https://dyno.gg/form/dae64461) a few days after receiving your ban.

-## What happened to the OpenGL addon?

-OpenGL was replaced with Vulkan by default in the April 18, 2024 update.
-It's highly recommended that you use Vulkan.
-However, if you are not able to find a supported driver for your system and must use the legacy ToGL renderer, you can use the `apply_opengl_opts` command in your `cfg/overrides/post_comfig.cfg` to apply the OpenGL optimizations like the addon used to.

-Note that the OpenGL optimizations will set `lighting_ex=high` to avoid lighting issues exclusive to the ToGL renderer.
-This overrides your preset's setting, but respects any user-defined override for the module.